My Ultimate Michigan Bucket List: Top Places to Explore in 2025

 IF YOU GO: There are two beautiful hotels in Dearborn.
 The Henry, Autograph Collection is a just over two miles from Greenfield Village, so the location is perfect.
 It’s an elegant spot, with spacious, clean rooms.
 There’s a beautiful pool and fitness center on-site, as well as a nice restaurant to a meal or cocktails.

 Every beach town in Michigan has farmers markets and other local festivities on the weekends, perfect for some laidback adventurers.
-Near almost all of our best beach towns there are also hiking trails and other activities for the more energetic adventurer.
+Near almost all of our best Michigan beach towns there are also hiking trails and other activities for the more energetic adventurer.

 Here are some great beach towns you can’t go wrong with: Port Austin (and Turnip Rock), Harbor Beach, St. Joseph, South Haven, Ludington, Empire, Mackinaw City, Marquette, and Copper Harbor.
 For a more comprehensive guide, check out our Ultimate Guide to Fun Beach Towns.